vitekzkytek/PythonDataIES/README.md

 * Presentation of work-in-progress related to the final project.

 ## Midterm exam (25%)
-6/4.
+22/11.
 Live coding (80 minutes), "open browser", no collaboration between the students.
 More details during the lecture week before

 ## DataCamp Assignments (5%)
 3 assignments out of assignments 1-6 submitted on time is required.

-**Assignment 0** - Submission on 22/2 (Introduction to Git)
- 1. Compulsory.
-Git is hard and you will need it throughout the course.

-**Assignment 1** - Submission on 23/2 (Introduction to Python Course)
- 1. Python Lists
- 2. Python Basics
- 3. Function and Packages

-**Assignment 2** - Submission on 2/3 (Manipulating DataFrames with pandas)
- 1. Numpy
- 2. Extracting and Transforming Data
- 3. Advanced Indexing

- **Assignment 3** - Submission on 9/3 (Object-Oriented Programming in Python)
- 1. Getting ready for object-oriented programming
- 2. Deep dive into classes and objects
- 3. Fancy classes, fancy objects

-**Assignment 4** - Submission on 22/3 (Web Scraping in Python Course)
- 1. Introduction to HTML
- 2. XPaths and Selectors
- 3. CSS Locators, Chaining, and Responses

- **Assignment 5** - Submission on 30/3 (Merging DataFrames with pandas Course)
-  1. Concatenating and merging data
-  2. Rearranging and reshaping data
-  3. Grouping data

-**Assignment 6** - Submission on 20/4 (Importing Data in Python (Part 2) Course)
- 1. The Intro to SQL for Data Science (full course)
+**TBA**

 ## Recommended DataCamp Courses